aca-cse-iitk/aca-cse-iitk.github.io/content/projects/hugoisforlovers.md

 ---
-title: "Air War Unity"
+title: "Sample Project"
 date: 2016-12-23 16:42:00 +0530
-author: gupabhi
+author: sample Author
-tags:
+tags: <!-- Add tags for your project here -->
  - summer16
  - project
-categories:
+categories: <!-- Add categores for your project here -->
  - project
 ---
 This is a single player air-fight based game built on Unity3D platform.
 The scripts were written in C# language using Microsoft Visual Studio

 This game comprises of two modes-